Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 Dacast provides a backup stream URL nearly identical to the primary URL, but there’s ‘b’ at the beginning instead of ‘p.’
 Replace this in your embed codes and test the backup stream’s playback again.

 We suggest creating a new stream from scratch if the backup live stream’s not working.
-Sometimes, you may notice settings you misconfigured the first time.
+Sometimes, you may notice settings that you misconfigured the first time.

 Finally, if all your live streaming troubleshooting doesn’t help, feel free to contact technical support, which is available to Dacast users 24/7.
 The Starter Plan includes chat support, while the Pro and Premium Plans also provide phone support.